F A Q

 Question 8: How much to check my fences?

-Answer 8: Boundary fences may or may not be on the true Title boundary and if a fence is to be replaced then it may be prudent to have a Surveyor mark out the Title boundary.
+Answer 8: Boundary fences may or may not be on the true Title boundary and if a fence is to be replaced then it is recommended to have a Registered Surveyor mark out the Title boundary.
 This is called an Identification Survey.
 For our Fees and Services please click here.

 Question 9: Where is the flood level on my land?